photobooth-app/photobooth-docs/docs/setup/configuration/synchronize.md

 # Synchronize Mediaitems

-## Setup the Synchronizer (since v9)
+## Setup the Synchronizer

-Since v9 Rclone was added as unified tool to synchronize to several storage types.
+Since v9 Rclone is added as unified tool to synchronize to several storage types.
+The [former sync options are described in the legacy section](./synchronizelegacy.md).

 | Storage Type                                                      | Description                                                                                                                                                                                                                                           |
 | ----------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |